Classification of mammals according to kind and number of teeth

-The mammals are classified according to the kind and the number of the teeth into the edentates mammals (The teethless mammals), and the mammals having teeth.
+The mammals are classified according to the kind and the number of teeth into the edentates mammals (The teethless mammals), and the mammals having teeth.

 The edentates mammals